 Metatarsalgia develops when something changes or threatens the normal mechanics (working action) of the foot.
 Ultimately, this creates excessive pressure in the ball of the foot, and that leads to metatarsalgia.
 Some of the causes of metatarsalgia include:

-Some of the best treatments come from being proactive.
+Some of the best metatarsalgia treatment comes from being proactive.
 Stick to shoes that fit properly, particularly in the toe area.
 Avoid high heels whenever possible.
 If you have pain in the ball of your foot already, don’t panic.
 Treatment is generally conservative.
-However, it is imperative to have any foot problem checked by one of our modpod Podiatrists.
+However, it is imperative to have any foot problem checked by one of our Modpod Podiatrists.
 We can help you determine whether or not the problem is, in fact, metatarsalgia, since there are other problems which have similar symptoms but require different treatment.

 Assuming you have a routine case of metatarsalgia, with no complicating factors, such as diabetes, we generally will probably recommend one or more of the following measures, based upon your particular case of metatarsalgia:

 What else?
-Occasionally, if other factors are complicating the problem, such as hammertoes or a trapped or pinched nerve in the foot, your modpod podiatristwill recommend corrective surgery.
+Occasionally, if other factors are complicating the problem, such as hammertoes or a trapped or pinched nerve in the foot, your foot specialist will recommend corrective surgery.
 However, it is important to note that the vast majority of patients are helped by the steps outlined above.

 Metatarsalgia isn’t confined to one particular gender or age group, although it is women who wear high heels, and those types of shoes contribute significantly to the problem.
 However, athletes of either gender (this includes those “weekend warrior” types) who run, walk, play tennis, etc. in worn-out, too-tight or improper shoes can develop the problem, as can anyone who for, whatever reason, wears shoes that cause the forefoot to receive too much pressure.
 Remember that a lack of shoe cushioning also can play a role, so make sure athletic shoes, work shoes, and others are replaced according to the recommendation of your podiatric physician.
 (Note, too, that athletic shoes are activity-specific; in other words, tennis shoes are for tennis, not running, and so forth).

 No – there are several problems with similar symptoms.
-Your Modpod Podiatrist knows how to diagnose and treat them, although treatment can vary, according to the specific problem.
+Your foot specialist knows how to diagnose and treat them, although treatment can vary, according to the specific problem.
 Using home remedies and waiting for the problem to go away on its own is not a good idea.
 After all, if your feet hurt, nothing else matters.

 This assessment includes: